-- 59. Respironics commercialized this technology and sold the first publicly available CPAP device in 1985.
-ResMed, an industry competitor, followed with the release of its own CPAP device in 1989. - 60.
-These first-generation PAP devices created a new and commercially viable field of respiratory therapy.
-However, the devices themselves were large and noisy, resulting in an "arms-race" between competing manufacturers to develop devices that were smaller, more responsive to patient breathing patterns, and, most importantly, quieter. - 61.
+- 60. These first-generation PAP devices created a new and commercially viable field of respiratory therapy.
+However, the devices themselves were large and noisy, resulting in an "arms race" between competing manufacturers to develop devices that were smaller, more responsive to patient breathing patterns, and, most importantly, quieter. - 61.
 The noise level of PAP devices became a driver of adult consumer preference, because loud devices interrupt the peaceful sleep of both the patient and their partner, making it less likely the patient will regularly use the device. - 62.
 The issue of noise is also a particular problem in neonatal intensive care units (NICUs) where infants may remain on ventilators or PAP devices for long periods of time.
 As a result, hospitals also prefer quieter devices to protect the hearing of infants in the NICU. - 63.
 Determined to develop the quietest devices on the market with the lowest possible decibel rating, device manufacturers, such as Philips, filled PAP and ventilator devices with sound abating foam to reduce the noise emitted from the motor and airflow. - 64.
-Since 2009, Philips has incorporated PE-PUR foam in its PAP devices and ventilators, including the subject device, for sound abatement purposes. - 65.
+Since 2009, Philips has incorporated PE-PUR foam in its PAP devices and ventilators, including the subject devices, for sound abatement purposes. - 65.
 However, PE-PUR foam can degrade into particles and off-gas certain chemicals. - 66.
 This process PE-PUR foam degradation is caused or exacerbated by environmental factors, such as heat, humidity, or moisture. - 67.
-The particulates and off-gas chemicals resulting from the degradation of PE-PUR foam are toxic and cause both short-term and long-term health risks.

-68. Nevertheless, owing to the design of Philips's PAP devices and ventilators, including the subject device, forced air passes through potentially degraded PE-PUR foam before it is pumped into the patient's airway, thus exposing users to these toxins.
+The particulates and off-gas chemicals resulting from the degradation of PE-PUR foam are toxic and cause both short-term and long-term health risks. - 68.
+Nevertheless, owing to the design of Philips's PAP devices and ventilators, including the subject devices, forced air passes through potentially degraded PE-PUR foam before it is pumped into the patient's airway, thus exposing users to these toxins.